 Self Doubt blocks us from achieving our dreams.
 It even blocks us from standing up for ourselves, our children, our friends, and our families.

-One of the main fear archetypes is, you guessed it, Self Doubt.
+A main fear archetype is, you guessed it, Self Doubt.
 It is actually one of the most common.
 How many of you can relate?